Shopify/slate/packages/slate-sections-plugin/README.md

 └── template.liquid
 ```

-This will all get combined and outputted into a single `article-template.liquid`
+This will all get combined and outputted into a single `article-template.liquid`.